freeCodeCamp/learn-sql-by-building-a-student-database-part-1/TUTORIAL.md

 #### HINTS

+- At the bottom of the file, use `echo` with the `-e` flag and a new line character again to print the suggested sentence
 - The new line character is `\n`
 - Here's an example of the command: `echo -e "\n<text_here>"`
 - At the bottom of the `student_info.sh` file, add this: